 Throughout her career Julie has worked within a variety of diverse of other settings including:

 - Field of play physiotherapist at the 2014 Commonwealth Games

 - Trainer with the Lucky 2b Here charity

 - Physiotherapist for Newtonmore shinty team for 10 seasons

 - Physiotherapist for the Scottish U16 girls and U18 boys hockey teams

 - Medical educator with world rugby and physiotherapist with Scottish rugby.

-Julie has also completed significant post graduate training including Strength and Conditioning, Acupuncture, Kinesiology taping and is working towards a masters in Orthopaedic Medicine.
+Post graduate training has included Strength and Conditioning, Acupuncture, Kinesiology taping and she is working towards a masters in Orthopaedic Medicine.
 She also regularly attends courses and conferences to ensure her clinical skills are of the highest quality.

-In addition, Julie has also been invited to join the Wilderness Emergency Medical Services Institute (WEMSI) faculty teaching team in Scotland, where she is responsible for educating students about pre-hospital management of Orthopaedic Injuries.
+In addition, Julie was been invited to join the Wilderness Emergency Medical Services Institute (WEMSI) faculty teaching team in Scotland in 2013, where she is responsible for educating students about the pre-hospital management of Orthopaedic Injuries.

 Personally Julie enjoys an active lifestyle of ski mountaineering, mountain biking, open water swimming, paddle boarding and hill walking.